- What is Alkaline Water?

 8.6 What do I do when I go on holidays?

 - When on holidays: empty your Pitcher and put it in the refrigerator.

-- Note: Filters that have been wetted and left unused for more than 2 months should be replaced.
+- Remember: Filters that have been wetted and left unused for more than 2 months should be replaced.

 8.7 My Santevia Alkaline Pitcher water doesn’t taste right, what is happening?

-- If the Filter is not correctly installed, the Filter will not be creating a water tight seal.
+- If the Filter is not installed correctly, the Filter will not create a water tight seal.
 This will result in filtered water mixing with unfiltered water.
 This can affect taste and pH levels.

 - Please ensure that your Pitcher Filter is installed correctly.
 Firmly press the Filter into the Pitcher until you feel it seat properly into the Pitcher’s upper tank.